Photos of heritage totes with models and sail panel being cut

 2023

 Constructed in 1894 in Essex MA, the 156-foot schooner Effie M. Morrissey started her life as a fishing vessel.
 The Effie M. would go on to explore the Arctic and sail as a packet ship between the US and Cape Verde before becoming a U.S. national historic landmark.
 The sails collected from this storied vessel tell a tale with every stitch.
-Only a Few Remaining >
+Learn More >

 Heritage Market Schooner